dannymorsovillo/scrape-mcp/README.md

   fails if DevTools is open on it.
 The popup shows the error.
 - **Captures are lost on restart.** In-memory only; nothing is written to disk.
 - **Reloading the extension detaches the debugger.** Hit **Start** again.
-- **Only XHR and fetch** are captured — a static page produces nothing.
+- **Only XHR and fetch** are captured.
+A server-rendered page produces nothing — the data came baked into the HTML and no API call was made.
+Full-page navigations are `Document` requests and are skipped, as are **WebSocket and SSE** streams: a site pushing live data over a socket will capture nothing at all, however much traffic you can see moving.
 - **Numeric path segments become `{id}`**, so a version prefix like `/1/indexes/` templates to `/{id}/indexes/`.
 - Chrome shows a **"started debugging this browser"** banner while capturing.